hemingcui/xtern_with_paxos/readme.txt

 INPUTS = histogram_datafiles/large.bmp
 EXPORT = MR_NUMPROCS=16 MR_NUMTHREADS=16 MR_L1CACHESIZE=524288
 GZIP = histogram.tar.gz

+*** NOTE: regarding the number of threads you should use in your cfg files: we used 24-core machines in our SOSP '13 Parrot evaluation and we used as many as cores to measure the overhead at peak performance of the programs.
+If your machines have fewer cores (e.g., 4-core), you should change the number of threads in these cfg files to match "use as many as cores" (i.e., you should use 4 threads), because if the number of threads in a program is larger than the number of cores, the application itself would have exccessive core contention at runtime and no longer at its peek performance.

 3. Running stl performance results.
 For all the other *-standard.cfg